-To start, let’s get some key thoughts out of the way before I introduce you to the marketing routine framework that I have developed for founders and startups.
+To start, let’s get some key thoughts out of the way.

 First, stop assuming you will get your first 250 paying customers by a massive word of mouth campaign.
 Even if you’re solving a very common problem, a huge traffic bump from Product Hunt or TechCrunch is not enough to get past the pre-chasm stage.

-Be realistic in what drives sustainable growth that you can replicate every single day.
+Be realistic in what drives sustainable growth that you can replicate every day.

 Second, drop the idea that you need to release a feature before you market your product.
 It’s easy to procrastinate your marketing efforts when you want to release your killer feature first.

 Swallow your pride and start marketing your incomplete work.

 Finally, remember this whole process is an odds game.
 In poker, you can hold pocket aces pre-flop and lose, but that loss shouldn’t always change your decisions when you get pocket aces the second or third time.

 Assume your marketing efforts have a 10% success rate and try at least 10 times before pivoting to the next marketing effort.

 Following me so far?